 Maybe take a moment when we’re feeling particularly bogged down with adulthood and engage in something a little more fun.

-- Grab a colouring book and some crayons and sit for half an hour, colouring in.
+Grab a colouring book and some crayons and sit for half an hour, colouring in.
 It doesn’t matter if you go over the lines either.
-Chill out and just enjoy it.
+Or do some craft for relaxation.

-- Watch a Disney film.(NB — Bambi and Dumbo are real tear-jerkers so possibly avoid these when trying to cheer yourself up.)
+NB — Bambi and Dumbo are real tear-jerkers so possibly avoid these when trying to cheer yourself up.

 This is a valuable lesson that we should take from our littles.

 Put away your inhibitions.
-Put away your ‘adultish things’ and start thinking like a child once more.
+Put away your ‘adultish things’ and start thinking (and acting) like a child once more.

 Caro Davies is a former art-director turned writer and content-creator, and editor behind UK lifestyle blog The Listed Home.
 She writes about home-related topics, from interiors and DIY to food and craft.
 The Listed Home has been featured in various publications, including Ideal Home, Grazia, and Homes & Antiques magazines.